What is Diabetic Retinopathy?

-- Proliferative retinopathy : This is an advanced form of the disease and occurs when blood vessels in the retina disappear and are replaced by new but,fragile vessels that bleed easily, and can result in a sudden loss of vision.
+- Proliferative retinopathy: This is an advanced form of the disease and occurs when blood vessels in the retina disappear.
+In this, fragile vessels bleed easily, and can result in a sudden loss of vision.

-Retinopathy symptoms don’t really show right away, but
+Retinopathy symptoms don’t really show up right away, but

 - seeing an increasing number of floaters,